 {Bono, hello, me chama para subir ao palco!}

-So April 9th of 2011 has come, “another boring birthday”, I’d normally think.
+, “another boring birthday”, I’d normally think.
 But this year I received an awesome gift: U2 concert in Brazil.
 I’ve always been so I-don’t-give-a-damn about my birthday that the concert happened to be scheduled exactly on this day, when a dream is coming true.
 Maybe it’s a way God has found to tell me not to be such a pain in the ass, or maybe it’s just a happy and great coincidence.

 But today I have nothing to complain about my birthday.
 I’m gonna see U2 playing live with two people I love the most in this world: my husband and my nephew {yep, the “baby” I mentioned in the begining of this post}, and the boring “happy birthday” song will be replaced by “Beautiful Day” performed by Bono himself.
 Saying that I’m too happy doesn’t translate what I really feel!